-Project: The project has two parts: a group report and an individual proposal.
+Project: The project has two parts: a group report and an extra credit individual proposal.
 Each group selects one specific topic, and completes a report that consists of a survey of relevant facts and a review of previous academic literature.
 Students are expected to present the knowledge acquired in a coherent and organized manner.
 All members of a group receive the same grade on the group report.
 The grade is then adjusted using outcome of an intragroup peer evaluation.
-However, each student should come up with an individual proposal for future research, based on one or two papers in the literature surveyed.
-Check the project guidelines for detailed requirements.
+Moreover, student who wants the extra credit can complete an individual proposal for future research, based on one or two papers in the literature surveyed.
+Check the project guidelines for detailed requirements and more on the extra credit proposal.